gerryd/cookbook/content/recipe/ice/gelato/cioccolato.md

 # Ingredients

-- one batch of the "fior de latte" gelato recipe
+- one batch of the "fior di latte" gelato recipe
-- 30 g coocoa
+- 30 g cocoa
 - 2 bars of dark chocolate

 # Directions

-- make a batch of "fior de latte"
+- make a batch of "fior di latte"
 - using a mixer, mix in the cocoa powder
 - let it rest for 6 hours in the fridge
-- pour the mixture in the ice cream maker
+- pour the mixture into the ice cream maker
 - start churning
 - cut the two bars of chocolate into bits
 - add them in after 20-25 minutes